Jairzinho: International career

 Now in his favourite position, Jairzinho became a far more effective and consistent performer for country.
 At the 1970 FIFA World Cup in Mexico, Jairzinho was one of stars of the tournament.
 He made history by scoring in every game Brazil played in for the Seleção, for which he received the epithet "Furacão da Copa" (World Cup Hurricane).
-His second goal vs Czechoslovakia was one of the goals of the tournament, completing an incredible solo run, beating 3 or 4 players to unleash a powerful low driven shot to ripple the bottom left corner, which goes down as one of the most memorable goals in World Cup history.
+His second goal vs Czechoslovakia was one of the best goals of the tournament, completing an incredible solo run, beating a total of 4 players to unleash a powerful low driven shot to ripple the bottom left corner, which goes down as one of the most memorable goals in World Cup history.

-He scored his seventh goal of the tournament in Brazil's 4–1 world cup win over Italy in the final.
+Jairzinho scored his seventh goal of the tournament in Brazil's 4–1 world cup win over Italy in the final.
 However, his impressive goals tally at the finals were not enough to win the Golden Boot, which went to Germany's Gerd Müller, who scored ten goals.
 Jairzinho has claimed that FIFA awarded him a "best body on the planet" prize for his athleticism; however, FIFA has no record of this award.

 Jairzinho scored two goals in the 1974 FIFA World Cup, which would prove to be his last World Cup for Brazil.
-The third-place final was his last match for Brazil until he was given a one-off farewell cap against Czechoslovakia on March 3, 1982 in a game which Brazil drew 1–1.
+The third-place final was his last match for Brazil until he was given a one-off farewell cap against Czechoslovakia on 3 March 1982 in a game which Brazil drew 1–1.
 He scored 33 goals in 81 games during his international career.